 | Code Generation | Requests to write scripts, generate SQL, build web pages, or produce code of any kind | KaryoSpace is scoped to org data and integrations, it's not a coding assistant.
 Code-gen requests are always out-of-product-scope. |

-| Out-of-Scope Knowledge | General knowledge questions unrelated to the user's workspace data | The AI is not a general-purpose assistant.
+| Out-of-Scope Knowledge | General knowledge questions unrelated to the user's workspace data | The AI isn't a general-purpose assistant.
 Answering general questions correctly would require invoking the model's training knowledge, not the user's data. |

 The classifier runs as the first step in the request pipeline, before any retrieval, before any model call.
 It's implemented as two functions in Go: IsRAGQuery() and IsStatement().